wamonite/relapse/README.md

 ## License

-Copyright (c) 2012-2025 Warren Moore
+Copyright © 2012-2025 Warren Moore

 This software may be redistributed under the terms of the MIT License.
 See the file LICENSE for details.

-Prism.js is licensed under the terms of the [MIT License](https://github.com/PrismJS/prism/blob/master/LICENSE).
+[Prism.js](http://prismjs.com/) is licensed under the terms of the [MIT License](https://github.com/PrismJS/prism/blob/master/LICENSE).

 ## Contact